runceel/ReactiveProperty/docs/docs/features/Collections.md

 }
 ```

-Manage TimerObject instances using the ObservableCollection.
+Manage `TimerObject` instances using the `ObservableCollection`.
-We should provide TimerObjectViewModel instances to View layer, can use ReadOnlyReactiveCollection class.
+We should provide `TimerObjectViewModel` instances to View layer, can use `ReadOnlyReactiveCollection` class.
-ReadOnlyReactiveCollection instance is created using ToReadOnlyReactiveCollection extension method.
+`ReadOnlyReactiveCollection` instance is created using `ToReadOnlyReactiveCollection` extension method.

 ```csharp
 public class ViewModel